 You'll study lighting design and its technical application in a wide range of disciplines, including theatrical, concert, TV, corporate and architecture.
 As well as technological skills, you'll gain an insight into business practices to prepare you for freelance work or consultancy.

-As part of your course in lighting design, you’ll get plenty of practical experience – The Cube is a dedicated space on campus where you can practise and realise your creative ideas and designs.
-Our staff are authorised WYSIWYG (lighting and venue pre-visualisation software) trainers.
-Media servers and console programming also form an extensive part of this lighting course.
-You can also become qualified to the IET’s 17th Edition Wiring Regulations (additional costs apply), which means that what you learn meets industry requirements.
-Follow us on Facebook.
+As part of your Lighting Design course, you'll get plenty of practical experience - The Cube is a dedicated space on campus where you can practise and realise your creative ideas and designs.
+Our staﬀ are authorised WYSIWYG (lighting and venue pre-visualisation software) trainers.
+Media servers and console programming also form an extensive part of our lighting design course.

 The Lighting Design and Technology degree is delivered through a series of lectures, tutorials and practical workshops.
 Teaching often takes place in television studios and other creative spaces with the chance to work with industry-standard software, including AutoCAD, WYSIWYG, Relux and DIALux.

 Assessment involves a mixture of assignments, coursework, presentations and class tests throughout the year, with exams for some modules.

 The Institution of Engineering and Technology (IET) has accredited this Lighting Design degree and it meets the educational requirements to become an Incorporated Engineer (IEng).

 During your Lighting Design course you will gain hands-on experience working on a range of performances and events.
 We encourage all students to complete a placement as part of their lighting degree.
 On a sandwich placement, you can spend up to a year working in the industry to apply your new knowledge and learn new skills – it’s a great boost to your CV and can lead directly to employment when you graduate.